Diving - The adventure continues!

 These two trips, though, were punctuated with a popular trip to Swanage for the end of their 'lifeboat week'.
 I'd arranged a couple of days diving there the previous year with little interest (only Ria and Dawn, then inexperienced Ocean Divers, came along on the first day and I was alone on the second, diving with strangers, but it had been good even so - It never bothers me to dive with different people and they'd all been competent, confident divers).
 As a trip was planned the week before to Porthkerris, I almost canceled the plans, but it seemed that a few people were interested and as the time got nearer we had 9 and 8 divers booked onto the shuttles for the two days!

-We turned up, mostly, on Friday afternoon and evening, and enjoy live music in Prince Albert Gardens, just above the pier and a few real ales (and other drinks for those less inclined to ale!) before retiring to our accommodations, I was camping as were a couple of others, whilst some were B&B'ing or hotel'ing it.
+We turned up, mostly, on Friday afternoon and evening, and enjoyed live music in Prince Albert Gardens, just above the pier and a few real ales (and other drinks for those less inclined to ale!) before retiring to our accommodations, I was camping as were a couple of others, whilst some were B&B'ing or hotel'ing it.

 Another couple of people joined us on Saturday morning and we dived the Kyarra first.
-In contrast to last year's great dive, this was more typically dark and a bit murky, but moving forward from the shot, I found a built up area of the wreck I'd never seen before, but it did seem that the reception was a muted to the dive.
+In contrast to last year's great dive, this was more typically dark and a bit murky, but moving forward from the shot, I found a built up area of the wreck I'd never seen before, but it did seem that the reception was a muted one to the dive.

 Many of us planned to dive the Aeolian Sky and the Fleur again the next day, but the weather was against us and the skipper informed us that diving the Sky wasn't going to be possible in a phone call that evening.
 A couple of people decided to go home early, but most stayed and watched another couple of bands and enjoyed a fun evening.